vitalune/vitalune.github.io/journal/entries/biology_notes.md

 $$ x2 $$

-* Glucose backbone receives phosphate, raising its energy; becoming destabilized and splitting into two 3-carbon molecules
+* Glucose backbone receives phosphate, raising its energy; becoming destabilized and splitting into two 3-carbon molecules (triose phosphate)

 $C6 + P_i \to$ Glucose 6-phosphate + Fructose 6-phosphate

+### 2. NADH Formation

+* Triose phosphate is  oxidized, losing a hydrogen atom and electron particle, which gets received by $NAD^+$, reducing it to NADH

+$C3H2P2$ - $H2$